It's time to ditch the jargon in 2020.

 Look out for regular updates as the buzzwords train keeps delivering, and feel free to throw some buzzwords at us in the comments section if you feel we need to do them some justice.

-If you made it this far, you are our kind of awesome.
-We know that it's unlikely one blog post could possibly answer all your questions that's why we created the button below, where you can literally ask us anything.
+If you made it this far, you’re our kind of awesome.
+We know that it's unlikely one blog post could possibly answer all your questions.
+That's why we created the button below, where you can literally ask us anything.
 Just click and send your questions through.